 A: This was one of our most-asked questions, and for good reason.
 Kids (though we love them!) are pros when it comes to making messes.
 So we recommend choosing durable, easy-to-clean rugs made from synthetic materials (like polypropylene and nylon), an outdoor rug (yes, they work indoors too!), or a style from our new washable collection.
 Keep in mind that busier patterns and brighter colors will help hide stains.
 And plush shag rugs—as soft as they are under little feet—tend to trap dirt and messes and can be tricker to keep clean.

-Q: My master bedroom is huge!
+Q: My main bedroom is huge!
 Do I get a rug sized to the queen bed and side tables, or for the entire room?

 A: How amazing to have such a large bedroom!
 We’ve seen plenty of bedrooms that pull off both of these options.
 But to help you come to a decision, here are a few things you should think about.
 How much of your floor do you want to show?
 If you have beautiful wood floors, you may not want to cover them up entirely with a rug.
 Is your house chilly, or are your floors tiled?
 A rug that spans most of the space would warm up the room (and cold bare feet!).
 Is it important to spend under a certain amount?
 Depending on which rug style you land on, a smaller size will help you stay on budget.